-How to Build a Metrics-Driven Manufacturing System from the Floor Up
+How to Build a Data-Driven Modern Manufacturing System from the Floor Up

 The manufacturing game is changing, and your company can change with it.
 The process looks different for every business, but the ideas are the same.
 Here are a few tips to get you started:

 - Analyze each phase of the manufacturing process and determine what information teams need to complete their phases.

 - Figure out how you’re going to display the information.
 Will employees access dashboards on their phones?
 Tablets?
 Display monitors?

 - Implement your dashboards and gather data.
 Once you have a baseline of information, you can fine-tune the system and make it more efficient.